 Distinguishing Features of Undifferentiated spondyloarthropathy from Other Spondyloarthropathies

-- In contrast to other spondyloarthropathies, age of onset in case of undifferentiated spondyloarthropathy has a very wide range.
-Peak age of onset is approxiamately 50 years.
+- In contrast to other spondyloarthropathies, the age of onset in case of undifferentiated spondyloarthropathy has a very wide range.
+The peak age of onset is approximately 50 years.

 - More females are affected than males.
 The male-to-female ratio is 1:3.

 - Not much radiological changes are seen with the passage of time.
 Sacroiliitis and spondylitis are either absent or appear very mild on routine radiography.